 As we have indicated in all of our public information to date, the project will be funded from a combination of: borrowing; proceeds from the sale of the existing fire hall site; lease payments from BC Ambulance Service; Gas Tax revenues.
 We have consistently estimated that the ultimate borrowing amount would be somewhere between $5M and $8M; this is still a reliable estimate.
 All of this information has been on our website for quite some time.

 Government grants are typically not available for projects such as this, or for municipal buildings in general.
 It is anticipated that each local government/community will pay its own way for these types of assets.

-Please refer to the Finances page for a more thorough discussion.
+Please refer to the Project Updates page for more current information on finances.

 6. Regarding the Alternative Approval Process which gives residents a say in major borrowing, has Sidney ever used the AAP before?
 Please provide some examples of projects where the AAP was used by Sidney and neighbouring municipalities.
 Are there also examples where the AFZ has been used for borrowing of this magnitude?